VictorRutskin/The-Monster-Slayer/README.md

 # The Monster Slayer
-My first project! before i actually learned OOC programming and had no experience.
+My first project! before i actually learned OOP programming and had no experience.
 So code looks messy and etc..
 I am still proud of the result of this game as a first project!